-This on-line system is is designed to provide easy access to HILDA metadata.
-The database essentially provides the user with the information available in HILDA coding frameworks (.pdf).
+This on-line system is designed to provide easy access to HILDA metadata.
+The database provides the user with the information available in HILDA coding frameworks (.pdf) along with the questionnaire text.

-The On-lin Data Dictionary allows users to search HILDA metadata four different ways:
+The On-line Data Dictionary allows users to search HILDA metadata three different ways:

 - by keyword,

-- by subject area,
+- by subject area, and

-- by variable name, and

-- by derived variable name.
+- by variable name.